 One of the most popular roadmaps in our template library is the technology roadmap.
-Now, ‘technology” is kind of a loosey-goosey moniker—but the ambiguity is a result of its broad application (and this broad application also happens to be why this roadmap is so popular).
+And its popularity is a result of its broad application.

-Since most organizations utilize a hefty collection of technologies, maintaining this stack is often complex and taxing on resources.
+Since most organizations use a hefty collection of tools, maintaining this stack is often complex and taxing on resources.
 An internal IT systems roadmap helps teams implement a clear plan of action and make smarter decisions about technology.

 So much tech, too little time